-Once the top firm has been designated, the Engineering Department, in consultation with the selected consultant, will prepare a draft contract, including a cost estimate for review, which shall contain a breakdown of the consultant's direct cost and indirect cost for overhead and profit.
+Once the top firm has been designated, the Engineering Department, in consultation with the selected consultant, will prepare a draft contract including a cost estimate for review.
 The contract will establish a maximum ceiling price for work issued under the contract as well as an expiration date.
 For engineering projects, the contract may be based on a sample contract furnished by the City.
 For an architectural project, standard AIA contract documents may be used.